Lovelyyoyo8/Product-Price-Comparison/README.md

 # product-price-comparison
 Product Price Comparison
-Compare FairLife milk in Walmart, Supertstore and Save On Food.
+Compare FairLife milk price in Walmart, Supertstore and Save On Food.
 Generate prices in a csv file.